-Growing your own crop is like printing your own money - Purple Tree Collard tops as first & foremost
+Growing Greens is like printing money - Purple Tree Collard

 This spring, The Clayton Farm is experiencing a storm surge of on-line orders.
 I assume people finally realize growing their own food is literally like printing their own money.
 Some says "fresh" produce is as good as the marketed organic produce; if not better.
 I say why not both?
 Today we are going to talk about Purple Tree Collard, it is one of the classic crop in any permaculture garden.
 We all know the darker the greens are, the higher nutrients it gets.
 Purple tree collards, aka tree Kale, Walking Stick Kale.
 It is a perennial brassica that grows like a tree.
 Like other brassicas, it is exceptionally sweet in cold weather.